What is the Animal Control By-law?

 Licensing and Registration

-Cats and dogs within the Township of King are required to be registered and pay an annual licence fee no later than January 31st of each year.
+Cats and dogs within the Township of King are required to be registered and pay an annual licence fee each calendar year.
 The Township issues lifetime tags which will be valid for the life of your pet.

 Cats and Dogs within the Township need to be registered to ensure the best care for your pets.
 The Township keeps records of the most up to date information such as rabies vaccinations, veterinary contacts and their home address in case they get lost or injured.